basanta33/PPS.Analysis/README.md

 ## Introduction

-This R package consists of 5 simple functions to perform some tasks with data that is generated using Posterior Predictive Analyses in `revbayes`.
+This R package consists of 5 simple functions to perform some tasks with summary statistics data that is generated using Posterior Predictive Analyses in `revbayes`.
+The summary stats I have as the example is obtained from Mk model.

-We can clean up the data using some functions, plot the data using one of them, calculate the effect size of the column values of the data obtained and perform a linear regression in any specific column of the dataset.
+We can clean up the data using some functions, plot the data using one of them, calculate the effect size of the column values of the data obtained and perform a linear regression in any specific column of the data set.

 Some functions return the data.frame as the output, some give out plots and some just give numerical values as the output.
+Following are the functions included in this R Package.
++ Clean Column Names
++ Remove Unnecessary Columns
++ Linear Model Testing
++ Density Plot
++ Effect Size Calculation

 The utilities of the functions in the package are needed to be done multiple times with different data sets so, I created those specific function so that they'll help me without any need of rewriting the codes several times.